JeremyBenson11/text-game-parser/README.md

 			// This is where you could have an action class
 			// switch case test for verb, or actionType and handle action.
+# update command
+here's an example:
+			let command = "push the blue button on the red machine";